Liujuntong0204/LightGNNfuxian/README.md

   Bradley Hand
   Comic Sans MS -->
 ## News
-- :star2: [2025/01] More examples have been updated, come and give them a try!:rocket::rocket::rocket:
+- :star2: [2025/01] More examples have been updated, come and give them a try! :rocket::rocket::rocket:
 - :star: [2025/01] LightGNN's code has been released.
 - :star: [2024/10] LightGNN has been accepted by _WSDM 2025_ conference.